Uzezi’s Tarot

 “Which is absurd,” Marc shook his head, “Unilag, the University, is Area Boys turf.”

 “And your friend?”
-Audrey asked, looking at Uzezi.
+Audrey asked.

 “…she died…”

-“That’s horrible!”
+“Oh my god, that’s horrible!”
 Audrey exclaimed.

 “By the time I arrived,” Marc said, “it was too late.”